marsaf/hugo-theme-cleanwhite/README.md

-# Clean White Theme for Hugo test
+# Clean White Theme for Hugo

 CleanWhite is a clean, elegant, but fully functional blog theme for Hugo.
 Here is a live [demo site](https://zhaohuabing.com) using this theme.